-At all locations SMC was not audible and/or significantly below the relevant noise criteria or weather conditions were outside of SSD-4966 and EPL 5161 conditions and is therefore not addressed further.
+At all locations weather conditions were either outside of the consented conditions, SMC was not audible and/or significantly below the relevant noise criteria and was therefore low frequency noise has not been addressed further in this report.
 The results of the operator attended noise measurements are presented in Section 4.